 Complete Streets continue to recognize functional classification but also consider the context classification of the street as part of the total picture.
 For example, the relationship between functional classification and access needs may be less consistent in more urban context classifications where roadways serve a wider variety of purposes beyond moving motor vehicle traffic.
 In evolving suburban areas, retail and commercial business tend to locate along arterial roadways, requiring access and creating demands for short-distance and local trips that include vehicular trips as well as walking and bicycling trips.
-Transit service is also often located along arterial roadways, due to retail and commercial uses generating high demands for transit trips and
+Transit service is also often located along arterial roadways, due to retail and commercial uses generating high demands for transit trips and the efficiency of providing higher levels of transit service along these roadways.
+At the same time, many state roadways travel through large and small (often historic) town centers that require multimodal mobility and access in order to thrive.
+Therefore, the context classification provides an important layer of information that complements functional classification in determining the transportation demand characteristics along a roadway, including typical users, trip length, and vehicular travel speeds.

-TABLE 5 ROADWAY FUNCTIONAL CLASSIFICATION AND ROLE IN THE TRANSPORTATION SYSTEM
+TABLE 5ROADWAY FUNCTIONALCLASSIFICATION AND ROLE IN THETRANSPORTATION SYSTEM